apehex/tokun/articles/tokun.md

 These algorithms follow the human intuition of language to convert text to numbers.
 But neural networks have ways to store and process data unlike any interpretable algorithm.

-We will show that a model can be trained to produce a much more efficient text encoding.
+Actually, a model can be trained to produce much more efficient text encodings.

-Interestingly, this process is different from training a model to understand language:
+And this process is different from training a model to understand language:

 - the proposed model has a different architecture from transformers
 - the best training data is **not** human text but random bytes

-Input text will be split in chunks of 16 Unicode characters, regardless of the content.
+The model will split input text in chunks of 16 Unicode characters, regardless of the content.

 Obfuscated code, raw HEX or brainf\*ck programming language are all compressed by a factor 16: